ljwitsme/reddit-crawler-app/README.md

 ### Prerequisites
 - Python 3.11+
 - MySQL Server 8.0+
-- Reddit account with verified email (for API credentials)
+- Reddit account with verified email (for API credentials, if running in live mode)

 ### MySQL Setup
 In MySQL Workbench, run as root: